-- a) Balanced costs (infrastructure versus attached stations). - b) Known cost factors. - c) Consideration of installation costs. - d) Consideration of operational costs (e.g., energy consumption). - e) Other areas, as appropriate. - a) The well-established cost balance between infrastructure and attached stations will not be changed by the proposed standard. - b) The cost factors are known for the IEEE 802 standards that will be used by the proposed standard. - c) There are no incremental installation costs relative to the IEEE 802 standards that will be used by the proposed standard. - d) There are no incremental operational costs relative to the existing costs associated with the IEEE 802 standards that will be used by the proposed standard. - e) No other areas have been identified.
+- a) Balanced costs (infrastructure versus attached stations).

+- b) Known cost factors.

+- c) Consideration of installation costs.

+- d) Consideration of operational costs (e.g., energy consumption).

+- e) Other areas, as appropriate.

+a) The well-established cost balance between infrastructure and attached stations will not be changed by the proposed standard.

+b) The cost factors are known for the IEEE 802 standards that this specification references.

+c) There are no incremental installation costs relative to the IEEE 802 standards that this specification references.

+d) There are no incremental operational costs relative to the existing costs associated with the IEEE 802 standards that this specification references.

+e) No other areas have been identified.